Gems of the Seine & Unforgettable Douro with Lisbon

 Honfleur

 Begin cruising inland early this morning to the small town of Caudebec-en-Caux.
 Set on a curve of the Seine, the riverfront is lined with handsome homes, stately gardens and crumbling stone walls.
-Caudebec-eCaux dates back to the Middle Ages and a handful of historic buildings survived the bombardments of WWII, including the ornate 15th century Notre Dame Caudebec-e-Caux.
+Caudebec-en-Caux dates back to the Middle Ages and a handful of historic buildings survived the bombardments of WWII, including the ornate 15th century Notre Dame Caudebec-en-Caux.

 Scenic Freechoice:

-Explore more of the region on one of these Scenic Freechoice excursions:
+Explore more of the region on one of these Freechoice excursions:

 Cycle to Villequier with Victor Hugo Museum: Enjoy an active biking tour to the charming village of Villequier, cycling on an e-bike along the banks of the River Seine, following a flat eight-kilometre each way route.
 Visit the museum dedicated to Victor Hugo, the famous French poet, playwright and novelist before returning to the ship.